erenken/gateMonitor/angular/projects/remootio-angular/README.md

 Each method calls its corresponding action in the `remootioService`.

 The last part is the `*ngIf="isAuthenticated"` in the outside `<div>`.
 This is here so the buttons don't show up unless we have an authenticated connection to the Remootio device.
-You can expose this in your components TypeScipt.
+You can expose this in your components TypeScript.

 ```ts
 get isAuthenticated(): boolean {